|Game:||Arthur’s Quest II||Paylines:||9|

 Betting higher amounts in the base will mean proportionately higher prizes in the bonus games.

-At a glance, this game is not much of an advance from the pretty poor Arthur’s Quest; the symbol have been poshed up a bit but otherwise it seems to be very similar – the bonus games certainly are.
+At a glance, this game is not much of an advance from the pretty poor Arthur’s Quest; the symbols have been poshed up a bit but otherwise it seems to be very similar – the bonus games certainly are.
 It’s the better choice between the two but still not much to shout about.